 Phew.
 I know your wrist might be a little sore from all of that rubbing!
 We’re finished with all that now.
 This step is optional, but it definitely worth it.
 Use a tiny paint brush and brush matte Mod Podge onto the edges of the letters and the shamrock where the vinyl and canvas meet.
 That will help seal it to the canvas to keep the paint from bleeding.
 It should be a thin layer that will take less than 5 minutes to dry.

 You can barely see the Mod Podge in this picture.
-You can’t tell it’s there at all once the stencil is painted.
+You can’t tell it’s there at all once the Cricut stencil is painted.

 It’s time to paint!
 You can choose to paint everything one color or use multiple, whatever you prefer.
 I used green and metallic gold.
 I like to dab the paint on along the edges, but when I had more open space, like the shamrock, I did brush strokes.
 I’m not sure if dabbing made a difference, but I barely had any bleeding, just a few dots.